 Given the current “exceptional circumstances”, employers may apply to the “partial activity” scheme (i.e. short-time work/furlough/temporary layoff), which enables the company to temporarily close all or part of an establishment (or reduce the collective working hours), while (i) maintaining only a fraction of the concerned employees’ salaries (usually 70% of their usual gross compensation, subject to CBA or company-based increases), and (ii) obtaining a state-funded allowance to partially compensate the maintenance of these wages.

-For further details and advice on this topic, please feel free to reach out to a member of our team.
+For further details and up-to-date specific advice on this topic, please feel free to reach out to a member of our team.

 Where can employers and employees access local and national advice?